 This is a professional service based on best practice research and models.
 It is designed to education both surrogates and Intended Parents (IPs) in forming well-suited teams and to support those teams over their surrogacy journeys with inbuilt counselling, mentoring and expenses management support.

 SASS is an option for IPs and surrogates who are either looking to form a surrogacy team or for those who already have a team.
 See here for full details.

-In an altruistic surrogacy agreement, a surrogate does not receive any financial payment or other reward for acting as a surrogate in an altruistic agreement.
-The surrogate is however, reimbursed for any medical expenses and general costs associated to the pregnancy by the intended parent/s.
+In an altruistic surrogacy agreement, a surrogate does not receive any financial payment or equivalent material reward.
+Altruistic surrogacy comes with an unspoken but necessary obligation of emotional reward for the surrogate.
+The surrogate is however, reimbursed by the intended parent/s for any medical expenses and general costs associated with the pregnancy .

 Commercial surrogacy is illegal in Australia, and some states have legislation in place that restricts residents from entering into commercial surrogacy arrangements overseas.
 More information about this legislation is available on our website.

 There are two types of surrogacy: gestational and traditional.

 Gestational surrogacy is when the surrogate has a fertilised embryo transferred into her.
 The embryo is the product of in vitro fertilisation (IVF) using the sperm and egg of the intended parents or donated eggs or sperm.
 A gestational surrogate has no genetic contribution to the child they are carrying.
 Gestational surrogacy is the most common type of surrogacy in Australia.

 Traditional surrogacy is when the surrogate uses her own eggs and the sperm of the intended father, often via home insemination.
 A traditional surrogate therefore has a genetic contribution to the child she is carrying.

 Join online groups and forums to interact and connect with intended parents and surrogates.
 The Australian Surrogacy Community welcome Australian and New Zealand residents as members.